wiglledisonionpi88/delegation-toolkit/packages/delegation-toolkit/README.md

 # MetaMask Delegation Toolkit

-The MetaMask Delegation Toolkit is built on top of [viem](https://viem.sh) which enables developers to create smart accounts and frictionless new experiences based on granular permission sharing and trust.
+The MetaMask Delegation Toolkit is a [Viem](https://viem.sh)-based collection of tools for integrating MetaMask embedded smart account and create frictionless new experiences based on granular permission sharing and trust.

 ## Features
 ---